Fraunhofer-IMS/tinyHLS/README.md

 The GitHub actions workflow of this project uses Icarus Verilog as open-source simulation example.
 The according simulation scripts can be found in the [`ci`](.ci) folder.

-> [!NOTE]
-> A simulation environment using free AMD Vivado WebPack will be provided soon.

 ### Requirements